 Broward Community Family Health Centers collaborates with us to provide healthy groceries to their clients who are food insecure.
 As our Pompano Store’s neighbor, we also collaborate on food distributions and “Farmacy” regularly.

-Broward Health came onboard in a major way in 2022 with funding for our Fuel Packs.
+Broward Health came along side us in a major way in 2022 with funding for our Fuel Packs.
 These are ready to eat groceries provided to mostly homeless residents who are hungry and need something to eat.

-Campbell Foundation has supported the Poverello Center since 1987 with a total of more than $75,000!
+Campbell Foundation has supported the Poverello Center since 1987.
 Their faithful “holiday hug” support has meant thousands of people with HIV get the food and nutritional services they’ve needed.

 Compass LGBTQ+ Community Center in Palm Beach County provides space to Poverello staff to distribute food bank services during scheduled Pop up events.

 Dick’s Service Station provides volunteers who cut hair at our Live Well Center.
 In addition to helping our clients with barber services, they also host food drives, promote, attend and donate to our fundraisers.
-In 2018 they premiered “Mini Dick’s” a complete renovation of the room at our Live Well Center where haircuts and hair styling is provided.
+In 2018 they premiered “Mini Dick’s” a complete renovation of the room at our Live Well Center where haircuts and hair styling is provided to this day.

 Drial Foundation has provided ongoing, faithful support to the programs at the Poverello Center. in 2019, they supported our AIDS Walk efforts and their contribution was doubled!

 Fenway Institute is a collaborator on our E2i project, Evidence Informed Interventions.
 They provide technical assistance in the implementation of SBIRT in the food pantry.
-Their world class training has allowed our customer service representatives to understand the peer intervention we’re implementing.
+Their world class training has allowed our customer service representatives to understand the peer intervention that serves people to this day.

 Florida Atlantic University School of Social Work provides collaborative educational experiences for students at The Poverello Center, Inc. as part of their field education.
 Students work with participants through intake, assessments, referrals and counseling.
 The writing department has sent writers to do fieldwork with The Poverello Center.